pdxjohnny/an-interpretation-of-texts/README.md

 - 2024-10-05: Montra Loop: A hacker's motto: Use the system to fight the system.
 Aikido.
   - Use the first beast to first the first beast. what is capitalisms worst nightmare, abundance. if one make enough money one could give anything away for free to whoever wants it. everything you want all the time. free. free will.
     - Who wants headphones? whoever has ears lets them hear.
-      - This is how we statisfy Dionysus's golden rule: Everyone gets everything they want all the time.
+      - This is how we statisfy Dionysus's golden rule: Everyone gets everything they want all the time (aka how open source works, you want something you ask internet you go find and download or ask the AI, within a few you have what you want).
 Everyone should be in their nirvana.
 We can all lift each other up to get there.
 If we can find a way to kind start a free grocery store that leverages the forth amendment we can use this to feed and hpuse more and more people.
 With all pir time spent doing that there will be no time to spread our religions word.
 Whooooooopppps.
 Telepathy is the point so there's no need to talk.
 So the ad-hoc members of these local religious orgs can volenteer dor 2.5 hour segment blocks and perform various tasks within the supply chain.
 This becomes the standard hnit of work. an entity can execute as many units of work as it desires.
 Ideally the collective set of entities end up making everything free for everyone, and they dont spend any time on comms overhead because AI assisted self-organization solves these problems.
 We figure out which entities we can trust and how these entities can best help eachbother and then we just do that ad nausium until that results in running a free food setup called:

 ## Loaves and Fishes